China expresses concern about Indian border road plan

-BEIJING/NEW DELHI (Reuters) - China expressed concern on Wednesday after India announced plans to build a road along the remote eastern part of their disputed border, saying it hoped India would not “further complicate” the festering disagreement.
+BEIJING/NEW DELHI, Oct 15 (Reuters) - China expressed concern on Wednesday after India announced plans to build a road along the remote eastern part of their disputed border, saying it hoped India would not “further complicate” the festering disagreement.

 China defeated India in a brief war in 1962 and the border has remained unresolved since, despite 17 rounds of talks.
 The two armies cannot even agree on where the Line of Actual Control, or the ceasefire line following the fighting in 1962, lies, leading to face-offs between border patrols.